yutongliang723/CSH_ABM_2024/README.md

  ![](static/village_simulation.gif)

 <p style="text-align: center;"> Figure 5.
-Land Capacity Change Over Time
+Land Capacity Change Over Time Sample
  </p>

+## Open Question

+- Model Validation
+    - Çatalhöyük can be a neolithic site data point.
+However, we should try to look for the U.S. data as well.
+- How is wealth defined, and did a concept of wealth already exist in Neolithic society?
+Replace the Gini coefficient calculation.
+- Incorporating Malthusian and Boserupian models: Should the models simply replicate the theories, or should the theories serve to validate the models?
+- Generalize "social norm" or try to find out the robust why to establish the social norm concept in the model.